Trojan Global Intergenerational Friends

-A mentoring initiative linking retired faculty and staff with USC international students is being planned in cooperation with the International Students’ Assembly (ISA).
+is a casual mentoring initiative linking retired faculty and staff with USC international students.

 Trojan Global Intergenerational Friends (TGIF) and was organized by a steering committee of retired faculty and staff leaders: Jack Wills, Cynthia Berne, Phoebe Liebig, David Tool, Dixon Johnson, and Emeriti Center’s executive director, Janette Brown.
 This activity helps to support our international students as they navigate USC and American culture.

 USC continues to be the top American university enrolling the most international students and TGIF supports the USC Strategic Vision concept of “Connecting the Individual to the World.”